|

 fisherman on the bank of an English river.
 Firsts: The first book of aerial dog-fighting

-tactics from World War One; the First
+tactics from World War One;

-book of bowling, darts; The first book
+the First book of bowling, darts; The first book on how to cook with a

-The first book published for the WPA’s American Guide Series; The first edition of the first Nancy Drew
+published for the WPA’s American Guide Series; The first edition of the first Nancy Drew

 book; The First cookbook published by a former African-American slave; An author’s first book.
 Special